2014 Rugby League Four Nations

 The play-off match between Fiji and Samoa for a place in the 2014 Four Nations took place on the 3rd of May at Penrith Stadium.
 Samoa ran away with the game in the 2nd half of the test defeating Fiji 32 - 16 and securing their Four Nations berth.
 Click here for more info on the Samoa v Fiji International

 In April 2013 on the back of announcing broadcasting arrangements for the 2013 RLWC the BBC were confirmed as UK broadcasting partners for the 2014 Rugby League Four Nations.
-Broadcasting Partner in Australia is still to be announced but it is hoped channel 7 continue their relationship with International Rugby League.
+Broadcasting Partners in Australia are Channel 9 and Fox Sports.

 With Sydney hosting the ANZAC test earlier in the year, Sydney siders will miss out on the Four Nations with no games scheduled for Sydney.
 The closest game will be held 1 hour from Sydney when Australia take on Samoa at WIN Stadium, Wollongong.